karriereat/sprite-animation-generator/README.md

 # Sprite Animation Generator

-This app is simple Electron example providing a GUI for a command-line utility.
+Simple Electron app providing a GUI for a command-line utility.